Tunnels and Underground Spaces

 Mural on the walls of the Devonshire Street Pedestrial Tunnel

-Former tram tunnel into Wynyard Station, now the entry to a neighbouring hotel's car park
+A former tram tunnel into Wynyard Station that was later used as an entry to a neighbouring hotel's car park